My attempt at visiting all 4 Disney parks in 1 day has me wondering… If you were a Disney character, who would you be?

 Which rides do you want to ride?

-- There are the classics: Spaceship Earth, Space Mountain, Splash Mountain, Expedition Everest (good god Disney, branch out a little), Tower of Terror, It’s a Small World, Pirates of the Caribbean, the Haunted Mansion, etc.
+- The classics: Spaceship Earth, Space Mountain, Splash Mountain, Expedition Everest (good god Disney, branch out a little), Tower of Terror, It’s a Small World, Pirates of the Caribbean, the Haunted Mansion, etc.

-- There are the newer ones: Rock ‘n’ Roller Coaster, Avatar Flight of Passage, Frozen Ever After (AKA The Ride Formerly Known as Maelstrom), Na’vi River Journey, Star Tours, etc.
+- The newer ones: Rock ‘n’ Roller Coaster, Avatar Flight of Passage, Frozen Ever After (AKA The Ride Formerly Known as Maelstrom), Na’vi River Journey, Star Tours, etc.

-- There are a million others: Test Track, Animal Kingdom Jungle Cruise, Soarin’, Gran Fiesta Tour, Seven Dwarfs Mine Train, Kilimanjaro Safari, etc.
+- A million others: Test Track, Animal Kingdom Jungle Cruise, Soarin’, Gran Fiesta Tour, Seven Dwarfs Mine Train, Kilimanjaro Safari, etc.

-- Check the Disney website to see which rides are closed for refurbishment and cross those suckers off your list.
+Pro tip: Check the Disney website to see which rides are closed for refurbishment.
+Cross those suckers off your list.

 How old are you?

-- If the answer suggests, “I’ve got hair growing in strange places,” go ahead and omit every single ride you’d be embarrassed to be seen on alone: Dumbo the Flying Elephant, Mad Tea Party, the Magic Carpets of Aladdin, etc.
+- If the answer suggests, “I’ve got hair growing in strange places,” go ahead and omit every single ride you’d be embarrassed to be seen on alone.
+Like: Dumbo the Flying Elephant, Mad Tea Party, the Magic Carpets of Aladdin, etc.